We should know. We already went to Venice 4 times and explored the city and area.

 So, what to do for one week in Venice or even just 2-3 days?

-Well, you have just landed on the right page that will help you answer your doubts and worries about your trip to the Floating City.
+Well, you have just landed on the right page.
+This guide will help you answer your doubts and worries about your trip to the Floating City.

 Our full guide covers: